brandonzstride/kocaml-cubing/README.md

 IMPORTANT: This project is a work in progress.
 It is far from complete at the moment.
 Please do not expect it to do anything meaningful for the time being.

 This project is entirely my interpretation of Herbert Kociemba's explanation on [kociemba.org](http://kociemba.org/cube.htm).
-I do not refer to any other code that implements the Two-Phase algorithm.
+I do not refer to any code that implements the Two-Phase algorithm.

 TODO:
 * Fix reflection symmetry's behavior on corner orientation.